ajeem-codespace/cafe-coffee-beans/README.md

-This is the first website i made after learning basic html and css.
+This is the first static website i made after learning html and css